minirobot22/MFThunter/README.md

 Hunt through MFT files with CSV format

 ### Description
-MFThunter.py is used to hunt through bunch of MFT files in CSV format in an attempt to spot quick anamolies, the script currently has 2 hunt methods:
+MFThunter.py is used to hunt through bunch of MFT files in CSV format in an attempt to spot quick anomalies, the script currently has 2 hunt methods:

 1. Calcualte similiraty between two execuatable names (levenshtein distance) to spot if a malicious exe/process is mirroring a legitmate one Ex: (svchost,svch0st).